2021 Světec train crash

 The 2021 Světec train crash was a collision of two freight trains, which occurred at Světec railway station in Světec, Czech Republic on 4 April 2021 at 14:16 CEST.
 An express freight train (nákladní expres), no. 54334, operated by ORLEN Unipetrol Doprava (UNIDO) and hauled by a CZ Class 753.7, collided with a continuous freight train (průběžný nákladní vlak), no. 66403, operated by ČD Cargo (ČDC) and hauled by a CZ Class 123.
 The driver of the UNIDO train, which was carrying tank cars filled with propane and butane, died upon impact.
 The driver of the ČD Cargo train, which was carrying coal, saved himself by jumping out of the locomotive.
 A fire broke out on one of the locomotives, and 9 firefighter units and an air ambulance responded to the accident.
 According to preliminary information, the railway signalling had worked correctly, so the accident was probably caused by the UNIDO train driver killed in the crash.
+The exact cause of the collision is yet to be determined (May 2025).

 The total damage was calculated at about 50 million CZK (34 mil.
 CZK to the UNIDO train, 9 mil.
 CZK to the ČDC train, 4.5 mil.
 CZK to the infrastructure).